 To view the Field Codes available to you, click the Help icon on the AcclaimIP desktop or the Help & Guides on the Search box.
 You will notice a series of tabs at top which includes Syntax Instructions, Field Code Guide, Column Definitions, and Document Codes.

 A handy PDF of the Cheat Sheet can be downloaded by clicking the Download PDF button in the bottom of the Help window's toolbar.

 In the Field Code Guide, you can search the fields, including the Field Code itself, the Name of the field code, or the Field Set column, using the Search Fields box in the top right.
 Once you find the field code you are looking for, clicking on the field code itself will bring up more information about the field code, syntax examples, etc.

 Query Syntax Instructions

-To view the syntax instructions, click the Help icon on the AcclaimIP desktop and then click the Syntax Instructions tab.
-The document shows you how to use the advanced syntax and special features, including proximity, fuzzy, and range searches.
+The Syntax Instructions is a useful document that shows you how to use the advanced syntax and special features, including wild cards, and proximity, fuzzy, and range searches.